RepAdapt/snp_calling_simple/README.md

 NOTES:

-The system requirements requested for each job (CPUs, RAM and run time) should be changed according to your data: size of your raw fastq, size of reference etc.
+The system requirements requested for each script (CPUs, RAM and run time) should be changed according to your data: size of your raw fastq, size of reference etc. The ones provided are an indication and probably an overkill in some steps.
+Indel realignment needs a bit more RAM than the rest of the scripts.

 The pipeline uses as example a B. platyphylla dataset, which had 83 samples -- hence why the job arrays in the various script are of size 83.